weilingx46/workshop-ws-5-8-aws/README.md

   --region us-east-2
 ```

-`ruleArn` is the output from the `aws events...` command. `function-name` can also be found by going to the AWS console -> services -> lambda -> Functions.
+`ruleArn` is the output from the `aws events...` command. `function-name` can also be found by going to the AWS Console -> Services -> Lambda -> Functions.

-Run `claudia test-lambda` and you should receive an update.

 Now, let's test it!
 Run `claudia test-lambda`.
-You should see a slack message in your personal channel!
+You should see a Slack message in your personal channel!

 It should look like this!

 ![](/img/webhook.jpeg).

-:tada: You're all done! :tada:
+:tada: You are all done! :tada:

 ### Close your AWS Account